 Analyze memory snapshots

 Memory snapshots are useful for identifying performance problems.
 You can analyze the heap to locate the parts of the code that use large amounts of memory resources, and to find memory leaks.
 In IntelliJ IDEA, you can capture memory snapshots of running processes and analyze them in the Profiler tool window.

 Open a profiling report

 From the main menu, select Open Snapshot.and click

-In the dialog that opens, select the necessary memory dump file with the .hprof extension and click Open.
+In the dialog that opens, select the snapshot file and click Open.

 Take a memory snapshot of the IDE